JKLeckr/CupheadArchipelagoMod/README.md

 ### Prerequisites
 - A copy of Cuphead
 - [.NET SDK](https://dotnet.microsoft.com/en-us/download) 8 or greater.
 You need the `dotnet` program in your path.
 - [c-wspp websocket-sharp](https://github.com/black-sliver/c-wspp-websocket-sharp).
-Note that it must be the windows version.
+Note that it must be the windows version (even on Wine/Proton).
 If you are running the macOS version, you have to build this yourself.

 ### Instructions
 #### 1. Install BepInEx: